Litetoken/Litetokens/README.md

 ### Dividend

-A dividend payment is a payment of some quantity of any Litetokens asset (including LTC) to every holder of a an asset (except LTC or DLA) in proportion to the size of their holdings.
+A dividend payment is a payment of some quantity of any Litetokens asset (including LTC) to every holder of a an asset (except LTC or XLT) in proportion to the size of their holdings.
 Dividend‐yielding assets may be either divisible or indivisible.
 A dividend payment to any asset may originate from any address.
 The asset for dividend payments and the assets whose holders receive the